nanoporetech/read_until_api/README.md

         }

         // The number of samples collected before the first sample included is
         // this response.
-        //
-        // This gives the position of the first data point on each channel in
+This gives the position of the first data point on
-        // the overall stream of data being acquired from the device (since this
+        // each channel in the overall stream of data being acquired from the
-        // period of data acquisition was started). uint64 samples_since_start = 1;
+        // device (since this period of data acquisition was started). uint64 samples_since_start = 1;

         // The number of seconds elapsed since data acquisition started.
-        //
         // This is the same as ``samples_since_start``, but expressed in
         // seconds.
         double seconds_since_start = 2;

         // In progress reads for the requested channels.
-        //
+Sparsely populated as
-        // Sparsely populated as not all channels have new/incomplete reads. map<uint32, ReadData> channels = 4;
+        // not all channels have new/incomplete reads. map<uint32, ReadData> channels = 4;

-        // List of repsonses to requested actions, informing the caller of
+        // List of responses to requested actions, informing the caller of
         // results to requested unblocks or discards of data. repeated ActionResponse action_reponses = 5;
     }